secretstartups/handbook/content/handbook/company/culture/inclusion/building-diversity-and-inclusion.md

 ### Developing a mission statement

 When creating a diverse and inclusive culture, most companies will develop a mission statement to support their vision.
 Your mission statement should articulate the purpose of your strategy.
 In a few sentences, you should be able to succinctly provide the why and the how.
-Be sure to take into account your company’s current overall mission and vision.
-It is best to align your DIB mission and vision with your organization’s overarching mission and vision.
-To do this, you may consider how your DIB Strategy can build on, scale, or enhance the organization’s mission and vision.
+Be sure to take into account your company's current overall mission and vision.
+It is best to align your DIB mission and vision with your organization's overarching mission and vision.
+To do this, you may consider how your DIB Strategy can build on, scale, or enhance the organization's mission and vision.

 ### Creating TMRGs